• OVERVIEW

 Faculty

 Our faculty focus on helping students achieve their goals of becoming the best physical therapists they can be, providing the best possible care to their future patients.
-At SMU, the DPT faculty to student ratio average is 1:11, below the national average, allowing students high engagement with expert faculty.
+At SMU, the DPT faculty-to-student ratio average is 1:11, below the national average, allowing students high engagement with expert faculty.

-Our core faculty are nationally recognized experts in specialty clinical practice areas such as orthopedics, geriatrics, neurology, pediatrics, wound care, sports, and acute care; and include experts in simulation education, educational leadership, and the best practices in teaching/learning of graduate health professions students.
+Our core faculty are nationally recognized experts in specialty clinical practice areas such as orthopedics, geriatrics, neurology, pediatrics, wound care, sports, and acute care, and include experts in simulation education, educational leadership, and the best practices in teaching/learning of graduate health professions students.
 Our adjunct faculty come to campus from the clinic or hospital to teach our students in classes that relate to their areas of practice, bringing expertise and real-world scenarios to the classroom.

 Sharon Gorman

-PT, DPTSc Board Certified Geriatric Clinical Specialist Fellow, National Academies of Practice Professor & Chair
+PT, DPTSc Board Certified Geriatric Clinical Specialist Fellow, National Academies of Practice Professor

 Heidi M. Garske